-The best amicable method in ADR are Arbitration, Adjudication, Conciliation, Mediation, Facilitation and Negotiation.
+The best amicable methods in ADR are Arbitration, Adjudication, Conciliation, Mediation, Facilitation and Negotiation.

 Arbitration is like the court process as parties still provide testimony and give evidence similar to a trial but it is usually less formal.
 Arbitration is final and legally binding – it is enforceable in the same way as a court judgement.

 Adjudication is a simpler form of Arbitration.
 It is a process by which an Arbiter reviews evidence and arguments including legal reasoning set forth by opposing parties or litigants to come to a binding decision, which determines rights and obligations between the parties involved.

 Mediation/ Conciliation is the process of negotiation with the assistance of a neutral third party (Mediator).
 The parties do not reach a resolution unless all sides agree.
 The Mediator has no decision making power, which means the dispute will be resolved on the terms of the disputants through an all sign a legal agreement documenting the resolution which shall be legally binding.

 Facilitation is a process in which a trained and experienced Facilitator, who is not a stakeholder, plans, develops, and conducts a structured and effective meeting that produces a clear result commonly understood and supported by all participants.

 Negotiation is a method by which people settle differences.
 It is a process by which compromise or agreement is reached while avoiding argument and dispute.
-In any disagreement, individuals understandably aim to achieve the best possible outcome for their position (or perhaps an organisation they represent).
+In any disagreement, individuals understandably aim to achieve the best possible outcome for their position (or perhaps an organization they represent).
 A process has no fixed rules but follows a predictable pattern.
 It is the simplest means for redressal of disputes.
 In this mode the parties begin their talk without involvement of any third party.